-Sarah’s research with the Education and Transition to Adulthood (ETAG) working group focuses on structural and relational aspects of schools, adolescent social-psychological development, and access to higher education with a focus on gender and race/ethnic inequalities.
+Sarah’s research focuses on structural and relational aspects of schools, adolescent social-psychological development, and access to higher education with a focus on race/ethnic and gender inequalities.

 Sarah Blanchard is a doctoral candidate in the department of Sociology at the University of Texas at Austin.
 She earned her B.A. in Sociology at Villanova University with concentrations in Ethics and Peace & Justice Studies.